 Oedipus, however, demands that Teiresias tell him what he knows.

-Oedipus works himself into an angry rage and then busts out an insult we think you should add to your personal repertoire: "You would provoke a stone!."
-Oh, diss.
+Oedipus works himself into an angry rage and then busts out an insult: "You would provoke a stone!"
+Oh, burn.

 Teiresias grumbles "fine" and reveals that Oedipus himself was the one who killed the former king.